sgladkoff/goldpan/docs/perfectionist.md

 ![perf10](perfN10.png)

-When you are ready to complete the task, click on the **Finish Review** button in the bottom left.
+When you are ready to complete the task, click on the **Finish Review** button on the bottom right.

 ### Creating Testing Projects